 Caring for a child with autism (autism spectrum disorder) isn't easy.
-Experts from the Department of Neonatal & Developmental Medicine at Singapore General Hospital (SGH) share what you can expect.
+Experts from the Department of Neonatal & Developmental Medicine at Singapore General Hospital (SGH) share tips and where parents/caregivers can get help.

 Continued from previous page.

 Diagnosis of autism (clinically refered to as autism spectrum disorder) involves a multi-disciplinary team that often include a paediatrician, a psychologist, a speech and language pathologist and an occupational therapist.
 A neurological examination, such as a CAT scan (Computer-Assisted Axial Tomography), and an EEG (electroencephalogram) may also be performed.

 While it may take a while for parents to accept a diagnosis of autism, it can be accompanied by feelings of relief from having a medical explanation for the child’s unusual behaviour.